ukasha-uae/Africlass24/CAMPUS_SUMMARY.md

 ## What We Built

-A **scalable, unified campus system** that merges SmartJHS and SmartSHS into a single application with the ability to easily add unlimited campuses in the future.
+A **scalable, unified campus system** that merges SmartClass24 JHS and SHS into a single application with the ability to easily add unlimited campuses in the future.

 ---